Chris has a Master's degree in engineering and uses his knowledge to write about a variety of topics from an analytical perspective.

 Now we have everything we need to answer my two questions.
-For the first question I want to know how long it would take to reach 1000 cats.
+For the first question, I want to know how long it would take to reach 1000 cats.
 Let's use the equation above to solve for time t, when N = 1000 cats, No = 2 cats, and r = 0.7199.
-Therefore, t is computed to be 8.63 six month time intervals, or roughly 4.32 years.
-Since cats reproduce in 6 month intervals, we'll say that at 4.5 years the population will exceed 1000 cats.
+Therefore, t is computed to be 8.63 six-month time intervals, or roughly 4.32 years.
+Since cats reproduce in six-month intervals, we'll say that at 4.5 years the population will exceed 1000 cats.

 Cat Geometry (Circles)

-Next to arithmetic, geometry is probably one of the most practical mathematics that you will ever learn.
-Geometry has all kinds of applications in construction, engineering, and surveying.
+Next to arithmetic, geometry is probably one of the most practical applications for mathematics that you will ever learn.
+Geometry has all kinds of uses in construction, engineering, and surveying as well as design and manufacturing.
 Today, we can apply some simple geometry concepts to cats as well.
 Below is a picture of Circle Cat.